alexjoverm/typescript-library-starter/README.md

 # ShortcutJS
-Keyboard manager for javascript, made for humans :sunglasses:
+Keyboard manager for javascript and typescript, made for humans :sunglasses:

 Do you have a very interactive app with lots of shortcuts?
 ShortcutJS makes defining all your shortcuts very easy, by defining **Combos** bound to **Actions**.
 Even better, you can define them all **in JSON file**.